Pre-16 events for schools

-You can book any of our interactive talks or workshops for your class now.
+Book any of our interactive talks or workshops for your class.
 They're pitched at just the right level for specific age groups and attainment.
 Sessions can be adapted to your lesson timings and we'll work with you to find a suitable date and time to bring your session virtually or in person, following all the safety guidelines and procedures of your school.

-Alternatively, we’ve made these workshop presentations and lesson plans available for you to download from our 'Resources for the Classroom' page.
+Alternatively, we’ve made our workshops and lesson plans available for you to download from our 'Resources for the Classroom' page.

-They cover the KS2-KS4 topics outlined in the bookable workshops above and are available to access now.
+They cover the KS2-KS4 topics outlined in the bookable workshops section above and more.

 We'll bring you and your students a number of events throughout the academic year to take part in.
 Find out what's coming up below.

 Discover HE Days